Canton, Mississippi

-Canton is a city in Madison County, Mississippi, United States.
-The population was 13,189 at the 2010 census.
-It is the county seat of Madison County, and situated in the northern part of the metropolitan area surrounding the state capital, Jackson.
+The city of Canton is the county seat of Madison County, Mississippi, United States, and is situated in the northern part of the metropolitan area surrounding the state capital, Jackson.
+The population of Canton was 10,948 at the 2020 census, down from 13,189 in 2010.

+The city is adjacent to a large auto manufacturing facility owned by Nissan.